skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party scavenges for usable items amongst the dead.

 Beck points out that these soldiers were without supplies, so therefore they must have had a base or camp nearby.
-Eomer changes into the guard's uniform he scavenged from the least damaged soldier, disguising himself as one of the guards, telling his party to stay about 200 hundred yards from him.
+Eomier changes into the guard's uniform he scavenged from the least damaged soldier, disguising himself as one of the guards, telling his party to stay about 200 hundred yards from him.
 He follows the way the soldiers had come and finds a clearing with the remains of a fire and camp.
-While searching the area Eomer finds a cut length of rope, the cloth wrappings from iron rations, a dead soldier, obviously the captain of the band they saw, who was wearing a scale mail and has a horn.
+While searching the area Eomier finds a cut length of rope, the cloth wrappings from iron rations, a dead soldier, obviously the captain of the band they saw, who was wearing a scale mail and has a horn.
 His neck has been snapped.

-Eomer calls the rest of the party and they join him.
+Eomier calls the rest of the party and they join him.
 Thordek searches and finds four backpacks with bed rolls and three iron rations.
 He also finds Endo's staff.

-Eomer is concerned at this.
+Eomier is concerned at this.
 He knows Endo would not have left this behind on purpose.
 He searches as well, and using his knowledge of the wild he determines that a horse had been tied here, then was ridden east, towards Breakshore.
 Other horses were here and have gone west.